 Modify the 3rd item of the dashed list in 5.2.1 as follows:

 — “M” indicates that recording the parameter depends on l2rMeshRecordMode.
-If l2rMeshRecordMode is set to ONLY_MESH, the parameter is recorded only when the device is a part of the mesh.
-If l2rMeshRecordMode is set to SAME_SERVICE_ID, the parameter is recorded only in MTs of L2R meshes providing the same service as the mesh the device has joined.
-If l2rMeshRecordMode is set to ALL_NEIGHBORS, the parameter is recorded for all neighbors.
+If l2rMeshRecordMode is set to JOINED_MESH, the parameter is recorded only when the device is a part of the mesh.
+If l2rMeshRecordMode is set to SAME_SERVICE_ID, the parameter is additionally recorded in MTs of L2R meshes providing the same service as the mesh the device has joined.
+If l2rMeshRecordMode is set to ALL_MESH, the parameter is recorded for all existing L2R mesh.
+If l2rMeshRecordMode is set to ALL_MESH, recording the local neighbor table (NT) depends on l2rNeighborRecordMode.
+If l2rNeighborRecordMode is set to JOINED_MESH, the local NT is recorded only in the MT of the L2R mesh the device has joined.
+If l2rNeighborRecordMode is set to SAME_SERVICE_ID, the local NT is also recorded in the MT of the L2R mesh(es) providing the same service as that of the L2R mesh(es) the device as joined.
+If l2rNeighborRecordMode is set to ALL_NEIGHBORS, the local NT is recorded in all MTs.